 - Counting with an egg carton and beans: Write a number in each area and have the child add the corresponding number of beans to the area

-- Letter matching with flash cards and clothespins: Write letters on each clothespin.
-You can do letters A-z in both uppercase and lowercase letters, and have your child clip the correct letter to each flash card.
+- Letter matching with flashcards and clothespins: Write letters on each clothespin.
+You can do letters A-Z in both uppercase and lowercase letters, and have your child clip the correct letter to each flash card.

-- Cutting and color sorting on a race track: Draw a few race tracks on paper, have your child cut them out on the lines and color the race tracks.
+- Cutting and color sorting on a race track: Draw a few race tracks on paper, have your child cut them out on the lines, and color the race tracks.
 When that is complete, they can race the matching color car on the track.

 The options are endless with busy bins!
 We would love to hear some ideas you came up with to keep your child busy with the busy bins!